ethanlipson/PyLX-16A/documentation.md

 None

 #### Possible Errors
-If `angle` or `time` are out of range, a `ServoError` will be raised.
+If `angle` is outside of the bounds set by `LX16A.angleLimitWrite`, or if `time` is out of range, a `ServoError` will be raised.

 ### LX16A.moveTimeWaitWrite(angle, time=0)
 Similar to LX16A.moveTimeWrite, except that the servo does not rotate immediately.
 Instead, it rotates by the angle and time when `LX16A.moveStart` or `LX16A.moveStartAll` is called.
+The angle must be inside the bounds set by `LX16A.angleLimitWrite`.

 #### Parameters
 | Parameter | Type  | Lower Bound | Upper Bound |